BaroudLab/Bacterial-Morphology/README.md

 #  Brief explanation of the scripts not associated to figures
 1. CreateTrainingSetFromDatabase: Construct table LabelingSetAll.csv with training dataset from the webserver and creates tif-crops used for training
 2. Training: Trains pytorsch's resnet34 on the training data.
 Creates network weights and tables for the performance metrics.
-3. Applies trained neural network to all data and constructs tables with labels
+3. ApplyTraining: Applies trained neural network to all data and constructs tables with labels
-4. Extracts single morphology probabilities from tables
+4. ExtractClassProbs: Extracts single morphology probabilities from tables
 5. Extracts coocurance morphology probabilities from tables

 #  Tables provided